michaelborck-books/ai-as-a-teaching-partner/source/virtual-hr-simulation-using-chatbot-agents.md

 This "future horizon" idea is **highly innovative** and represents a natural, powerful extension of the process-based assessment methodology we have been discussing, perfectly aligning with the goals of Human Resource Management (HR) education at Curtin University.

-This simulation model—creating a virtual company staffed by chatbots (or "agents")—transitions the teaching of **theory (knowledge)** into the practice of **domain-based methodology (process)** in the most realistic, yet scalable, way possible.
+This simulation model,creating a virtual company staffed by chatbots (or "agents"),transitions the teaching of **theory (knowledge)** into the practice of **domain-based methodology (process)** in the most realistic, yet scalable, way possible.

 Here are thoughts on this future direction, grounded in the institutional and curricular context provided by the sources: